n4t5ru/linux-to-ad/README.md

-# linux-to-ad
+# About
-Script to register a linux machine to Active Directory
+Script to join Windows ActiveDirectory domain with a linux machine/system

+# Before Running
+Give the script the required permissions.